colevandersWands/code-review-readmes/HOW-TO.md

 all sub-folders will be evaluated. new readmes and report.json's will also be generated.

-if you are in a sub-directory, you will just need to
+if you are in a sub-directory, you will just need to adjust the path. ie `node ../review.js`